The rocket consists of the following subsystems:

-The Aerodynamics department within the ACT is performing dedicated Computational Fluid Dynamics (CFD) simulations, to study the flow of the canards in supersonic speeds and to optimize the design.
+The Aerodynamics department within the ACT is performing dedicated Computational Fluid Dynamics (CFD) simulations, to study the flow of the canards in supersonic speeds and to optimise the design.

 The recovery system is a concepts that aims to solve difficulties present in the

 Stratos II+ recovery system.
-It uses a drogue parachute deployed by mortar, which gives it a wider design envelope than the system used for Stratos II+.
+It uses a drogue parachute deployed by a high-speed cold-gas parachute deployment device (PDD), which gives it a wider design envelope than the system used for Stratos II+.
 In addition, it solves much of the multibody dynamics, which are notoriously difficult.

 The drogue chute will be deployed at high velocities, and is connected to the bottom of the rocket in such a manner, that it will turn the rocket into a flat spin.
 By doing so, the rockets’ velocity will decrease even more, and results in a stable descent.